akyriako/otc-docs/doc/source/caf/ready/high-availability.rst

    availability, you can deploy services in multiple equipment rooms in the same city.
 This way, service continuity is guaranteed even if the network, physical device, or power supply of one equipment room fails.
-Huawei Cloud users can deploy services across AZs.
+Open Telekom Cloud users can deploy services across AZs.
 AZs are isolated from each other, so if one AZ fails, you can switch services to another AZ to quickly recover services.
 Most cloud service products have corresponding capabilities.
 Select your desired